PhysFlow: Unleashing the Potential of Multi-modal Foundation Models and Video Diffusion for 4D Dynamic Physical Scene Simulation: Additional Experimental Results

-We provide additional visual comparisons between our method and baselines on both synthetic (see Fig.~\ref{fig:supp_comp_syn}) and real-world (see Fig.~\ref{fig:supp_comp_real}) datasets.
+We provide additional comparisons between our method and baselines on both synthetic (see Tab.~\ref{tab:supp_comp_syn} and Fig.~\ref{fig:supp_comp_syn}) and real-world (see Fig.~\ref{fig:supp_comp_real}) datasets.
 These results emphasize the effectiveness of our method in handling diverse material behaviors and complex scenarios.
-To further enhance understanding and visualization, we offer more results in videos, which are accessible through our project page: \href{https://zhuomanliu.github.io/PhysFlow/}{https://zhuomanliu.github.io/PhysFlow/}.
+To further enhance understanding and visualization, we offer more results in videos accessible through our project page: \href{https://zhuomanliu.github.io/PhysFlow}{https://zhuomanliu.github.io/PhysFlow}